samirelanduk/molstar-react/README.md

 #### `file`

-Thirdly, you can provide a file object, which should have a `filestring` property and a `type` property (`"pdb"`, `"mmcif"` etc. - anything that molstar itself natively supports).
+Thirdly, you can provide a file object, which should have a `filestring` property and a `type` property (`"pdb"`, `"mmcif"` etc. - anything that Molstar itself natively supports).

 #### `dimensions`

-By default the molstar plugin will take up the full screen.
-If you want it to act as just a normal div, you can provide a `[width, height]` array instead.
+By default the Molstar plugin will take up the full screen.
+If you want it to act as just a normal `div`, you can provide a `[width, height]` array instead.

 #### `className`